jforrest602/projects/MYDFIR_30Day_Challenge.md

 #### The Server

 Deploying the server was straightforward.
-However, I encountered an error when trying to establish an SSH connection via the GUI.

-`Connection via Cloud Identity-Aware Proxy Failed`

-`Code: 4003`

-`Reason: failed to connect to backend`

-It took some time, but I resolved the issue by creating a firewall rule to allow Cloud Identity-Aware Proxy (IAP) to connect to port 22 on the instance.

-There is extensive troubleshooting documentation available, and once I found the relevant information, it guided me through a step-by-step solution.
-The built-in AI chatbot also proved to be helpful during the process.
+I made sure to select the same location as my VPC network, chose an Ubuntu image, and a plan with 80GB and 4 vCPU cores.
+Next, was to ensure that the newly created VPC network was selected so that this server will be a part of that network.
+Finally, I gave the host a name and deployed.

 #### The Install
 Once the server was created, the next step was to update the repositories and install Elasticsearch, all via the command line.